-The Wind River Mountains forms a large section of the Continental Divide running southeast from Yellowstone National Park to South Pass of Oregon Trail fame.
+The Wind River Mountains cover a large section of the Continental Divide running southeast from Yellowstone National Park to South Pass of Oregon Trail fame.
 The range is filled with beautiful granite peaks, spectacular lakes, flowers and a multitude of challenging climbing routes.
-My love affair with the Wind Rivers began on my first visit in 1981 during a backpacking trip in the headwaters of the Green River.
-During the trip I discovered that the range had a lot in common with my first love, California’s Sierra Nevada Mountains but also had a distinct Rocky Mountain flavor.
-Geologically the backbone of the range is granite.
-Climate wise the range is pure northern Rockies.
-Thus, the two ranges are paternal and not identical twins.
+My love affair with the Wind Rivers began on my first visit in 1981 during a backpacking trip to the headwaters of the Green River.
+During the trip, I discovered that the range had a lot in common with my first love (California’s Sierra Nevada Mountains) but also had a distinct Rocky Mountain flavor.
+Geologically, the backbone of the range is granite.
+Climate-wise, the range is pure Northern Rockies.
+Thus, the two ranges are paternal twins, not identical twins.

-The impetus for this trip was my desire to climb the three highest peaks in Wyoming.
-I climbed the Grand Teton, the second highest peak, in 1981.
-Based on my study of guidebooks by Finis Mitchel-Wind River Trails, Joe Kelsey-Climbing and Hiking in the Wind River Mountains; and Orrin and Lorraine Bonney-Field Book The Wind River Range, I knew the other two peaks were located deep in the heart of the Wind River Range.
-I also learned that Titcomb Basin, one of the premier high mountain basins in the world, was the prefect basecamp for Gannet Peak, the highest summit, and Fremont Peak, the third highest peak.
+The impetus for this trip was my desire to climb the 3 highest peaks in Wyoming.
+I had climbed the Grand Teton (the 2nd-highest peak) in 1981.
+Based on my study of guidebooks by Finis Mitchel (Wind River Trails), Joe Kelsey (Climbing and Hiking in the Wind River Mountains) and Orrin and Lorraine Bonney (Field Book: The Wind River Range), I knew that the other 2 peaks were located deep in the heart of the Wind River Range.
+I also learned that Titcomb Basin, one of the premier high mountain basins in the world, was the perfect base camp for Gannett Peak (the highest summit) and Fremont Peak (the 3rd-highest peak).

-Photos of Titcomb Basin are enough to propel most mountaineers to make the long trek into this mountain shangrala.
-So, I recruited Dana Hansen, my sister Sandy and her friend, Charles, to spend a week backpacking in the range.
+Photos of Titcomb Basin are enough to propel most mountaineers to make the long trek into this mountain Shangri-La.
+So I recruited Dana Hansen, my sister Sandy and her friend Charles, to spend a week backpacking in the range.
 We met in Pinedale, Wyoming and on August 7th, we started our hike from Elkhart Park, one of the highest trailheads in the range.
-The route in has a lot of up and down and around segments.
-On Day One we hiked to Seneca Lake in nine miles.
+The trail has lots of ups and downs and weaves around a bit on the way to Island Lake and then Titcomb Basin.
+On Day 1, we hiked to Seneca Lake in 9 miles.

-The next day we hiked the last six miles into Titcomb Basin which covers a huge expanse of ground and includes, the three large Titcomb Lakes.
-The basin is huge and we were able to find an excellent campsite 200 vertical feet above and east of the middle Ticomb Lake.
+The next day, we hiked the final 6 miles to Titcomb Basin which covers a huge expanse of ground and includes the 3 large Titcomb Lakes.
+We were able to find an excellent campsite 200 vertical feet above and east of the middle Titcomb Lake.
 We had a great view, running water and privacy.
-We stayed in this campsite for five nights.
+We stayed in this campsite for 5 nights.

-Our third day we hiked to Indian Basin which was the next drainage to our southeast and back roughly six miles.
-Indian Basin was devoid of people and nearly as scenic as Titcomb Basin.
+On our 3rd day, we hiked to Indian Basin which was the next drainage to our southeast and back roughly 6 miles.
+Indian Basin was devoid of people and was nearly as scenic as Titcomb Basin.

-On Day Four Dana and I climbed Fremont Peak, 13,745 feet.
-The peak was named after, who else, John C. Fremont.
-Fremont climbed the peak in 1842 thinking he was climbing the tallest peak in the Rocky Mountains.
-We climbed the peak by it’s broken Class 3 southwestern face.
-To reach the peak which was due east of our camp we had to cross a low ridge that divides Titcomb Basin from Indian Basin and then cross the basin to the base of the peak.
-The route was steep, with a lot of large broken blocks, but even in 1982 marked by cairns.
+On the 4th day, Dana and I climbed Fremont Peak (13,745 feet).
+The peak was named after John C. Fremont.
+Fremont climbed the peak in 1842, thinking he was climbing the tallest peak in the Rocky Mountains.
+We climbed the peak by its broken Class 3 Southwest Face.
+To reach the peak (which was due east of our camp), we had to cross a low ridge that divides Titcomb Basin from Indian Basin and then cross the basin to the base of the peak.
+The route was steep, with a lot of large broken blocks, but even in 1982 it was marked by cairns.
 We encountered at least a dozen other climbers while we were on the mountain.